mauritssilvis/challenges/java/README.md

 ## 1. Status

-Currently, Java solutions are available to challenges in the following categories.
+Currently, Java solutions are available to the following challenges, categorized according to the primary tool used: the [command line](#11-command-line-projects) or [IntelliJ IDEA](#12-intellij-idea-projects).

-### 1.1 Command line
+### 1.1 Command-line projects

-I solved the challenging in this section using the command line.
+I solved the challenges in this section using the command line.

 #### 1.1.1 General

 ##### Projects

-### 1.2 IntelliJ IDEA
+### 1.2 IntelliJ IDEA projects

 I solved the following challenges using [IntelliJ IDEA](#22-intellij-idea).